-This painting depicts yet an earlier point in the tale of the Lady of Shalott than that depicted by Waterhouse in his previous two works.
+This painting depicts an earlier point in the tale than that represented by the previous two works by Waterhouse.
 In this painting, the mirror reveals a bridge over a river leading to the walls and towers of Camelot.
-The scene is set shortly before an image of Lancelot appears in the mirror, enticing the Lady out of her tower to her death.
+The scene is set shortly before an image of Lancelot appears in the mirror.
+Lancelot enticed the Lady out of her tower to her death.

 John William Waterhouse

-Waterhouse worked in the Pre-Raphaelite style, several decades after the breakup of the Pre-Raphaelite Brotherhood, which included artists such as Dante Gabriel Rossetti, John Everett Millais and William Holman Hunt.
+Waterhouse worked in the Pre-Raphaelite style, several decades after the breakup of the Pre-Raphaelite Brotherhood.
 Waterhouse embraced the Pre-Raphaelite style even though it had gone out of fashion in the British art scene, by the time he painted this painting.